usebedrock/bedrock/content/templates/_components/mdc-chips/04-mdc-chip-filter-no-icon.md

 ---
-title: No filter icon chip
+title: Choice chip without icon
 ---

-A no filter icon chip.
+A chip can be chosen and a checkmark gets added upon choosing.